emilpartow/financial-sentiment-pipeline/README.md

 This repository provides a pipeline for collecting, enriching, and analyzing Reddit posts related to financial companies and topics.
 It uses [PRAW](https://praw.readthedocs.io/en/stable/) for data collection and [FinBERT](https://huggingface.co/yiyanghkust/finbert-tone) for finance-specific sentiment analysis.

+## Disclaimer

+This project is for research, educational, and demonstration purposes only.

+**Nothing in this repository constitutes financial advice or investment recommendations.**
+The data, analysis, and code provided here are not intended to be used for making trading or investment decisions.
+Use at your own risk.

+Always do your own research and consult with a qualified financial advisor before making any investment decisions.

 ## Features

 - **Automated Reddit Data Collection:**